S22-67-272Q/Proverbs/README.md

 # 67272 - Application Design and Development
 ## Proverb App

 This is a simple Rails app built during a class demostration in Spring 2022.
 This app contrains proverbs in English and their corresponding Arabic translations.
 The proverbs are randomly pulled from a set of initial proverbs.
-Users can edit a proverb, delete a proverb, show the list of all the proverbs, and create a new phrase.
+Users can edit a proverb, delete a proverb, show the list of all the proverbs, and create a new proverb.
 The MVC model was introduced and demonstrated through this class.

 This app was built in Rails 5.2.6 and Ruby 2.6.9.